 We are pleased that parks and green spaces can continue to be enjoyed safely with some restrictions in place.
 Head to our website for the full guidance: https://www.theparkstrust.com/our-work/our-policies/statement-on-coronavirus/

 The Parks Trust would like to remind everyone to please stay safe in the parks and follow the latest Government guidelines.

-From Saturday, 4th July, The Parks Trust play areas are currently open with restrictions in place, but the outdoor gym equipment reopened in accordance with Government guidelines.
-If you decide to use the equipment, please ensure you are following the guidance and restrictions in place.
-Find out more at: https://www.theparkstrust.com/blogs/play-area-and-outdoor-gym-equipment-guidance
+The Parks Trust play areas are currently open with restrictions in place, but the outdoor gym equipment is currently closed in accordance with Government guidelines.
+If you decide to use the play equipment, please ensure you are following the guidance and restrictions in place.

 The restrictions and guidance are: